francope41/SemanticAnalizer_CodeGenerator/README.md

 To add executable permissions in linux use command:
     chmod +x filename
+    when in workdir directory:
+        do chmod +x exec.sh
+        then
+        do chmod +x ../pp3-post/spim/spim

 !!!!
 Important !!!!
 Make sure main.py and utils.py are on the same directory outside workdir.